uswds/uswds-site/pages/documentation/getting-started/sample-contract-language.md

     </button>
   </h4>
   <div id="example-2" class="usa-accordion__content font-mono-xs padding-2 radius-bottom-md">
-    <p>This solicitation is hereby amended to include the website standards of the Technology Transformation Services of the General Services Administration (<a href="https://designsystem.digital.gov/website-standards/">https://designsystem.digital.gov/website-standards/</a>) in accordance with the 21st Century Integrated Digital Experience Act.</p>
+    <p>This solicitation is hereby amended to include the website standards of the Technology Transformation Services of the General Services Administration (<a href="{{ site.baseurl }}/website-standards/">https://designsystem.digital.gov/website-standards/</a>) in accordance with the 21st Century Integrated Digital Experience Act.</p>
     <p>The U.S. Web Design System (USWDS) shall be adopted incrementally over the life of the requirement and the contractor shall prioritize implementation to align with the priorities identified within the Performance Work Statement.</p>
   </div>
 </div>